pushpakbv/VaidyaVan/README.md

 - **3D Visualization**: Three.js

 ## 👩‍💻 Contributing
--Contributions are welcome!
+Contributions are welcome!
 Feel free to open an issue or submit a pull request.

 ---

 ## 📄 License
--This project is licensed under the MIT License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.

 ---